siriustech2024/Tofu-AWS/README.md

-# Titan

-## Overview
+# Overview

-Titan is an Infrastructure as Code (IaC) project that provisions a complete AWS environment using [OpenTofu](https://opentofu.org/) (Terraform alternative) and deploys a managed Kubernetes cluster (EKS) with supporting networking resources.
+An Infrastructure as Code (IaC) project that provisions a complete AWS environment using [OpenTofu](https://opentofu.org/) (Terraform alternative) and deploys a managed Kubernetes cluster (EKS) with supporting networking resources.
 It also provides a sample Kubernetes deployment for testing and demonstration.

 ---